greenboxal/doggohub/doc/web_hooks/web_hooks.md

 ```

 Pick an unused port (e.g. 8000) and start the script: `ruby print_http_body.rb
 8000`.
-Then add your server as a webhook receiver in GitLab as
+Then add your server as a webhook receiver in DoggoHub as
 `http://my.host:8000/`.

-When you press 'Test Hook' in GitLab, you should see something like this in the
+When you press 'Test Hook' in DoggoHub, you should see something like this in the
 console:

 ```